amankumaar/KhanaKhazana/README.md

 # Khana Khazana
-> A Food Delivering App that suits your needs.
+> A Food Delivering Web App that suits your needs.
 # Usage
 ### Install Dependencies
 ```